Widget (TV series): Overview

 The show was produced by Calico Creations to teach children about the dangers of pollution.
 Each episode would have Widget contending with a villain from either Earth or outer space wishing to exploit Earth's environment or natural resources, like Dr. Dante, Mega Slank, and his evil twin, Ratchet.
-In this respect, Widget, the World Watcher is very similar to Captain Planet and the Planeteers and Toxic Crusaders, as all those heroes attempt to save the Earth from ecological disaster.
+In this respect, Widget, the World Watcher is similar to Captain Planet and the Planeteers and Toxic Crusaders, as all those heroes attempt to save the Earth from ecological disaster.
 As in those series, Widget occasionally fought against malicious entities spawned by copious pollution.
-For example, in one episode Widget battled a fellow shapeshifter; a sentient but hostile life form, disguised as a toxic ooze/slick, who was contaminating Earth's beaches and oceans.
+For example, in one episode Widget battled a fellow shapeshifter, a sentient but hostile life form, disguised as a toxic ooze/slick, who was contaminating Earth's beaches and oceans.

 The TV series ran for 65 episodes: 13 in the first season, and 52 in the second season.
-The animation for the show was produced by South Korean studio; Sei Young Animation.
+The animation for the show was produced by South Korean studio Sei Young Animation.